-Interest Rate Risk - Investments - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-Through its investment policy, the CDA manages its exposure to interest rates risk by setting maturity and effective duration limits for its portfolio.
-At December 31, 2019, the combined weighted average effective duration of the CDA's portfolio was 0.230 years.
+Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+At December 31, 2021, the combined weighted average effective duration of the CDA's portfolio was 0.003 years.

 Credit risk - Credit risk is the risk that an issuer will not fulfill its obligations.
-At December 31, 2019 all issuers of investments in the CDA portfolio had a Standard & Poor's rating of "AA+".
 The Washington State Local Government Investment Pool is not rated.

 Concentration of credit risk - Concentration of credit risk is the risk of loss attributed to the magnitude of the CDA's investment in a single issuer.
-At December 31, 2019, the CDA had concentrations greater than 5 percent of its total portfolio in the following issuers: WA State Local Government Investment Pool - 68%, Federal Home Loan Banks - 14%, and Federal National Mortgage Association - 16%.
+At December 31, 2021, the CDA's investments were fully concentrated in the WA State Local Government Investment Pool.